 So I do strongly encourage you to set up your Medical ID.
 Hopefully nobody will ever need to access it, but if they ever do, you’ll be glad it was there.

 If you want some more ideas for apps, I can also recommend a recent video by Fashioneyesta (Apps That Make My Life Easier) and a post by The VI Critic (Apps For The Visually Impaired).
-I also have a list of Assistive Technology Links you might want to check out, and an Assistive Technology playlist on my Youtube channel with videos that I recommend.
+I also have a list of Sight Loss Resources you might want to check out, and an Assistive Technology playlist on my Youtube channel with videos that I recommend.